Benefits and risks of car leasing

 There’s several reasons why leasing is becoming one of the most popular ways to drive a new car:

-- You’ll have a brand new vehicle with generally lower monthly repayments than other forms of funding (access to leasing discounts and special offers available in the market).
+- You’ll have a vehicle with generally lower monthly repayments than other forms of funding (access to leasing discounts and special offers available in the market).

 - You get to return the vehicle and simply hand it back at the end of your contract - there is no benefit or detriment if the vehicle is worth more or less than it’s forecast value when the contract ends.

-- You’ll get a new car more frequently.
+- You’ll get to change your car more frequently.

 - You’ll receive free delivery straight to your home.